EgorBu/Multilanng/README.md

 # Multilanng
 Python simple multi-language module.
 Focus on be easy to use.
+Work in Windows and Linux, probably on Mac, as multilanng is Python based.

 Warning: Still in early alpha, only support 2 languages

 ## How to use
 Import the library multilanng